 The timing for the exercise of the right of abatement is also crucial.
-If an owner has abandoned the property and the bank has not yet foreclosed, exercising the right of abatement may not be the best option, as the lien for costs of self-help charged back to the property will be extinguished by the foreclosure.
-This scenario is particularly frustrating for many communities, as banks are waiting longer and longer to foreclose, even after the property has been abandoned.
-In some cases, the association will simply absorb the costs of the maintenance, with the idea that the benefit obtained from keeping the community standards maintained is worth the costs of the maintenance.

-The exercise of the right of abatement is not the perfect solution for every case.
+If an owner has abandoned the property and the bank has not yet foreclosed, exercising the right of abatement may not be the best option, as the The exercise of the right of abatement is not the perfect solution for every case.